gforestshade/kujira/bin/README.md

 git clone git@github.com:gohugoio/hugo.git
 ```
 ## Contributing to Hugo

+**Note  March 16th 2022:** We are currently very constrained on human resources to do code reviews, so we currently require any new Pull Requests to be limited to bug fixes closing an existing issue.
+Also, we have updated to Go 1.18, but we will currently not accept any generic rewrites, "interface{} to any" replacements and similar.

 For a complete guide to contributing to Hugo, see the [Contribution Guide](CONTRIBUTING.md).